7 Systems of Linear Equations

 Theorem 7.2 Every matrix can be reduced to row echelon form via row operations.
 Moreover, every matrix is row equivalent to a unique reduced row echelon form.

 Proof.
-The forward phase of Gaussian elimination terminates in finitely many steps since each iteration either creates a new pivot or moves to a row below.
+The forward phase terminates in finitely many steps since each iteration either creates a new pivot or moves to a row below, and there are finitely many rows.
 The process produces a matrix in row echelon form.

 7.5 The Solution Set of Ax = b